-c) Short term investment -- Fair value through profit or loss (FVTPL)
+c) Short term investment - Fair value through profit or loss (FVTPL)

 The group has an investment, classified as held for trading, through portfolio management account with a leading Saudi Asset Management broking institution ("fund manager') and as per the portfolio management agreement the fund manager is allowed to trade in Islamic debt and equity securities on behalf of the Group.
-The transaction during the year is detailed below:
+The transaction during the period is detailed below:

-2018 2017
+2019 2018

-SR 000 SR 000 .
+SR 000 SR 000

 Balance, beginning of the year 863 863

 Purchased / sold during the year - -

 863 863

 Realised gains - -

 Total 863 863

-Transfers/withdrawals u
+Transfers/withdrawals

 Balance, end of the year 863 863

-Investment includes SR 863 thousand as at 31 December 2018 (31 December 2017 SR 863 thousand) representing cash deposit held with the fund manager.
+Investment includes SR 863 thousand as at 31 December 2019 (31 December 2018 SR 863 thousand) representing cash deposit held with the fund manager.
 The funds are expected to be invested in the subsequent periods.